 How is a needling treatment of the breast performed?

 An anaesthetic cream is applied to the affected skin surface.
 You will then be given medication that will relieve your anxiety and reduce your sensitivity to pain.
 If you don’t sleep relaxed anyway, you may feel something happening on the surface of your body.

 The areas are treated with the finest needles to stimulate the body’s own collagen production.

-The outpatient procedure lasts about 45 minutes.
-Immediately after the operation you will be continuously monitored in a so-called recovery room.
-You can drink something after the complete awakening and, if you tolerate it well, eat something.
-Before you leave the practice, appointments for check-ups will be made and the behavioural measures will be discussed with you in detail.
-You will receive a comprehensive written report and a telephone number where you can reach the surgeon 24 hours a day in an emergency.
+The outpatient procedure takes about 45 minutes.
+Immediately after the operation you will be continuously monitored in our recovery room.
+You will be able to take some liquid and, if you tolerate it well, some food after you have fully awakened.
+Subsequently, joint control appointments are arranged.
+The recommended behavioural measures are explained to them in detail.
+Before leaving the practice, you will also receive a comprehensive written report and be given a telephone number so that you can reach the surgeon 24 hours a day in the event of an emergency.